soorajaryan007/python-code-review-web-app/README.md

 ### Infrastructure:

-Docker (for RabbitMQ and Redis)
+Docker (RabbitMQ & Redis)
+NGINX reverse proxy + static server

 ---

 # ⚖️ License

-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the MIT License – see LICENSE.txt.

 ---

 # 🛠️ Setup & Installation

-Before you begin, you must have **Docker installed** and running on your system.
+Before you begin, you must have **Docker** and **NGINX** installed.

 ---